vtphan/plot-tutorial/README.md

 # Basic data analysis and visualization

+[Check this out](utilities) if you want scripts that can *quickly* turn data into figures without disrupting the thinking process.

 This tutorial shows how to do basic data analysis using [ggplot2](http://ggplot2.org), a popular module of [the R language](http://www.r-project.org).
-If you want to use already-created tools for quick data analyses, go [here](utilities).

 ## Starting up